 π» Introduction

 When working with large datasets, you often donβt want all rows at once.
-SQL provides row limiting clauses such as LIMIT
+SQL provides row limiting clauses such as LIMIT, FETCH FIRST, and TOP to control how many rows are returned.

 Different databases use different syntax: